-Guitar pickups may or may not tell us their output impedance but they are generally in the range of 7 kΩ (and even less in the case of some lipstick tube pickups) to 15 kΩ (or even more in the case of modern high-output pickups).
+Guitar pickups may or may not tell us their output impedance, but they are generally in the range of 7 kΩ (and even less in the case of some lipstick tube pickups) to 15 kΩ (or even more in the case of modern high-output pickups).

 Synth and keyboard specifications sheets rarely tell us the output impedance of the instrument.
-That being said, the output of most keyboards and synths is in the 10 -12 kΩ range and are really quite similar to guitar pickups in terms of impedance.
+That being said, the output of most keyboards and synths is in the 10 -12 kΩ range and is really quite similar to guitar pickups in terms of impedance.

 This is great news.
-It means that, generally speaking, a synth can plug into a guitar pedal without having to worry too much about impedance bridging (having the load impedance about ten times greater or more than the source impedance).
+It means that generally speaking, a synth can plug into a guitar pedal without having to worry too much about impedance bridging (having the load impedance about ten times greater or more than the source impedance).